guyvolvo/prism/README.md

 * **🎯 YARA Integration:** Full support for custom and public YARA rulesets to match known threat families and TTPs.
 * **📝 Analyst-Friendly Reports:** Actionable output available in **JSON** (for automation) or **CLI** (for human readability), prioritizing risk levels.
 * **🛠️ Downstream RE Guidance:** Intelligent flagging of high-risk samples to streamline your workflow with tools like **Ghidra**, **IDA Pro**, or **Binary Ninja**.
+* **!
+Prism is OS-agnostic, but designed to be used in a malware-analysis environment. !**
 ---

 ## ⚙️ Workflow